genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/email.md

 The command is:  `SendIt -t GATEWAY.CSV`

-And we have set up the data file GATEWAY.CSV in the following way.
+We have set up the data file GATEWAY.CSV in the following way.

 ```text
 GATEWAY_ID,GATEWAY_TYPE,GATEWAY_VALUE,INCOMING_TOPIC